-Financial advisors do what many people don’t like doing for themselves: Figure out how to manage their money.
-By meeting with clients and then helping them determine budgeting plans, investing decisions, insurance needs, and other financial to-dos, they get them on track to meet their money goals, as well as more personal ones such as buying a home or retiring.
-While many advisors start by working for larger financial-services firms, about 1 in 4 work for themselves, often building up expertise in specific areas, such as retirement planning or financial planning for small business owners.
+Financial advisors do what many people don’t like doing for themselves: figuring out how to manage their money.
+By meeting with clients and helping them determine budgeting and retirement plans, investing strategy and other financial responsibilities, advisors get their clients on track to meet their money goals.
+While many advisors start out working for larger financial services firms, about 20 percent work for themselves, often building up expertise in areas such as retirement planning or financial planning for small business owners.
 The National Association of Personal Financial Advisors notes other specialties as well, including planning for same-sex couples, newlywed investors and individuals with special needs.

-Personal financial advisors can work for themselves or for a larger firm or company; about 1 in 4 are self-employed.
-Either way, communication skills are essential, since advisors talk to clients about very personal topics, including marriage, divorce, and death.
-“Financial planning is a very client-centric business—personal attributes are very important, including the ability to listen, be responsive to client needs, and empathy.
+Personal financial advisors may work for themselves or a larger firm or company.
+About 20 percent are self-employed, according to the Labor Department.
+In either case, communication skills are essential, since advisors talk to clients about personal topics, including marriage, divorce and death.
+“Financial planning is a very client-centric business.
+Personal attributes are very important, including the ability to listen, be responsive to client needs and empathy.
 A background in customer service or sales service would be a plus,” says Cathy Curtis, an independent, fee-only financial advisor based in Oakland, Calif.

-Curtis recommends first studying to become a certified financial planner, which requires specific coursework, and gaining work experience at a small- to mid-sized financial planning firm.
-“I wouldn’t be picky about my first job in the industry; I would use it as a way to learn about the business,” she says.
+Curtis recommends first studying to become a certified financial planner, which requires specific coursework, and gaining work experience at a small or midsize financial planning firm.
+“I wouldn’t be picky about my first job in the industry.
+I would use it as a way to learn about the business,” she says.
 Curtis also recommends joining a professional association such as the Financial Planning Association or National Association of Personal Financial Advisors.